JasperGerth/Mopidy-GPIOcont/README.rst

 The configuration shown here is also the default configuration.
 Below is an explanation for each setting (Pins are in BCM mode you can see `here <http://raspberrypi.stackexchange.com/a/12967>`_  what your pin numbers are.).

-Since Mopidy-GPIOcont uses the internal pullup resistors of your Raspberry buttons should be connected as
+Since Mopidy-GPIOcont uses the internal pullup resistors of your Raspberry, buttons should be connected as:

 [Pin] -> [Button] -> [Ground].